github commit notifier.

 }

-→ the workflow structure.
+→ workflow structure

 on: